pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 Here, `GetComponents()` returns all registered `UxrFingerTip` components that belong to a specific `UxrAvatar`.
 The second parameter `includeDisabled` controls whether to include disabled components or from inactive GameObjects in the list.

+## Component Registration

+Components inheriting from `UxrComponent` are automatically registered in the system by the base `Awake()` implementation.
+This makes them visible to the enumeration methods described above.
+Components are unregistered once the base `OnDestroy()` is called.

 ## Other `UxrComponent` specializations

 Besides the `UxrComponent<T>` and `UxrComponent<TP, TC>` variations, there are other core components in the class diagram: